-Across the Environmental Research and Technology platform, LIST offers a wide range of standardized and made-to-measure services in the fields of testing, measurement, analysis, innovation management and methods.
-The platform hosts laboratory facilities for chemical and biological analyses (Greentech), as well as important field facilities (LIST’s Observatory for Climate and Environment).
+Across the Environmental Research and Technology platform, LIST offers a wide range of standardised and made-to-measure services in the fields of testing, measurement, analysis, innovation management and methods.
+The platform hosts laboratory facilities for chemical and biological analyses (Greentech), as well as important field facilities (LIST’s Observatory for Climate, Environment and Biodiversity).

 Central to LIST’s “smart green” vision is increasing its collaboration with industry.
-The establishment of a Green Tech Innovation Centre (GTIC-L) linking the public and private sectors targets the goal of contributing to the realization of the national circular economy strategy.
+The establishment of the Sustainable Biotech Innovation Centre, linking the public and private sectors targets the goal of contributing to the realisation of the national circular economy strategy.
 Sectors identified include construction and industry, renewable energy, organic waste, agriculture and food, soil remediation and use, and water.

 Plant hydraulics response to extreme climate conditions